Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 You can try it out yourself, starting with smaller binary values and progressively, with bigger ones.

 For your information, there is no Multiplication or Division in computers.
-These calculations are achieved by successive addition or successive subtraction of values.
+These calculations are achieved by successive addition or subtraction of values.

 Continued../-